TomBursch/kitchenowl/docs/get-started.md

     networks:
         default:
     ```
-    2. Change default values such as `JWT_SECRET_KEY` and the URLs (corresponding to the ones your instance will be running on)
+    2. Change the default value for `JWT_SECRET_KEY`
     3. Run `docker-compose up -d`
 === "Advanced settings"
     There are a few options for advanced setup.
-Customize it using enviroment variables.
+Customize it using environment variables.

     - Frontend `tombursch/kitchenowl-web`:
         - `BACK_URL` (defaut: `back:5000`): Allows to set a custom address for the backend.
 Needs to be a uwsgi portocol endpoint.